shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 1.3.2 =
+ * fix: noscript link tags being marked as warnings
+ * fix: show queue attempts when there are any
+ * refactor: minor text updates

 = 1.3.1 =
  * NOTE: refresh optimization jobs
  * fix: api options not being passed when job ran via the interval queue.